easinyo/FunRide/README.md

 ## Database Schema
 Note:
 * Since we are based on an Agile methodology, we might be doing changes regarding our Database Schedma.
-* The payment transaction might will be handled by a third party service (Example: Stripe or Square).

 ![](DB.png)